filecoin-project/filecoin-docs/content/en/about-filecoin/ways-to-contribute.md

 ---
-title: Ways to contribute
+title: "Ways to contribute"
-description: How to contribute to Filecoin
+description: "How to contribute to Filecoin"
 menu:
     about:
         parent: "about-filecoin-contribute"